Supporting Park Equity in Los Angeles County

 The analysis has a focus on park equity and access in Los Angeles County.
 Researchers analyzed equity and access along five key dimensions: visitor demographics and geographic characteristics of visitors; travel distance, time, and cost; modes of park access; activity engagement; and amenities used or desired.

-SMART Parks: A Toolkit for Integrating Technology Innovations into Parks (2018 toolkit; next phase of implementation ongoing)
+(2018 toolkit; next phase of implementation ongoing)

 Authors: Anastasia Loukaitou-Sideris, Kelsey Jessup, Kyra Gmoser-Daskalakis, Connor Hum, Rebecca Ferdman, and Mara Elana Burstein

 LCI’s SMART Parks Toolkit is a cutting-edge, award-winning (American Planning Association-Los Angeles award) guide to integrating technology into parks.
 Supported by The Rosalinde and Arthur Gilbert Foundation, the toolkit describes technology types, their opportunities to enhancebenefits of public spaces, and considerations for park managers.
 The toolkit provides specific examples of how technology has been or could be applied in park settings.
 The document is organized by park components, representing the main features and management considerations for most urban parks: landscape, irrigation, stormwater, hardscape, activity spaces, urban furniture and amenities, lighting, and digiscapes.